dladams/hdcoldbox/README.md

 ./doOneEvent hdproc 12242 1
 </pre>

+July 14, 2022: The top-level fcl hdproc.fcl has been modified to look at recent APA2 data.
+Edit that file following comments therein to look at 2021 data.

-Note: The above instructions assume you are using duneproc (https://github.com/dladams/duneproc).
+Note 2: The above instructions assume you are using duneproc (https://github.com/dladams/duneproc).
 If not (and no one is saying you should), you will have to compose your own lar command lines and the first argument in the above commands is the base of the fcl file (i.e. hdproc means hdproc.fcl) you can take from this package.